Armenian national movement: Origins

-In 1863, Ottoman Armenians were introduced to a set of major reforms as an extension of Tanzimat.
-The Armenian National Constitution (150 articles drafted by Nahapet Rusinian, Servichen, Nigoghos Balian, Krikor Odian and Krikor Margosian) defined the condition of Armenians in the Ottoman Empire, but also introduced regulations defining the authority of the Patriarch.
-The constitution of the Armenian National Assembly was seen as a milestone by progressive Armenians.
-A second development was the introduction of elementary education, colleges and other institutions of learning by Protestant missionaries.
-Communications improved with the starting of Armenian newspapers.
-Books about Armenian history enabled a comparison of the past with current conditions and expanded readers' horizons.
-This was part of an evolution in Armenian political consciousness from purely cultural romanticism to a programme for action.
+In 1863, Ottoman Armenians were introduced to a set of major reforms.
+The Armenian National Constitution codified the rights and privileges of the Armenian millet, but also introduced regulations defining the authority of the Patriarch.
+Also included was a new parliament: the Armenian National Assembly, which was seen as a milestone by progressive Armenians.
+Another development was the introduction of elementary education, colleges and other institutions of learning by Protestant missionaries.
+Armenian newspapers were founded.
+Armenian historians began writing the history of their people, which instilled a new sense of nationalism.
+This was part of an evolution in Armenian political consciousness from purely cultural romanticism to one which called a programme for action.

 1860 and onward, the number of Armenian schools, philanthropic and patriotic organizations multiplied in the Ottoman Empire.
-The initial aim of Protestant missionaries were the conversion of the Muslims and Jews, but soon they became involved with Protestant Reformation of the Orthodox Armenians.
-The Armenian subjects of the Empire influenced by the Armenian Diaspora, the network of congregations and schools of the Protestant missionaries throughout the Ottoman Empire begin to rethink their position in the world.
-In 1872, the journalist Grigor Ardzruni from Ottoman Empire said “Yesterday we were an ecclesiastical community, today we are patriots, tomorrow we will be a nation of workers and thinkers.”
+The initial aim of Protestant missionaries were the conversion of the Muslims and Jews, sought to convert Gregorian Armenians.
+The Armenian subjects of the Empire, influenced by the Armenian Diaspora, the network of congregations and schools of the Protestant missionaries throughout the Ottoman Empire, begin to rethink their position in the world.
+In 1872, the journalist Grigor Ardzruni said “Yesterday we were an ecclesiastical community, today we are patriots, tomorrow we will be a nation of workers and thinkers.”
 A parallel development occurred in Russian Armenia.
 Before 1840, Armenian journals were mainly in the hands of the clergy.
 This was changed.
-Along with the schools, the press played an important educational role and pointed the way to insurrection.
-From the first day when Rev. William Goodell settled in Constantinople in 1831 to the end of World War I, the missionaries made considerable contributions to the education of Armenians.
+Along with the schools, the press played an important educational role and pointed the way to liberation.
+When Rev. William Goodell settled in Constantinople in 1831 to the end of World War I, the missionaries made considerable contributions to the education of Armenians.
 The European intellectual currents such as ideas of the French Revolution were transmitted through the 23,000 Armenian students within 127 Protestant congregations with 13,000 communicants, and 400 schools.

-In the 1880s, after the Russian defeat in the Crimean War in 1856 and the Polish rebellion of 1861, Tsar Alexander II increased Russification to reduce the threat of future rebellions (Russia was populated by many minority groups).
-Tsar Alexander II attempted to prevent self-determinationistic tendencies and separatism.
-Armenian language, schools were targeted.
-Russia wanted to replace with Russian schools and Russian educational materials.
+In the 1880s, Tsar Alexander II increased Russification to reduce the threat of future rebellions (Russia was populated by many minority groups).
+Tsar Alexander II attempted to prevent separatism.
+The Armenian language, schools were targeted.
+Russia wanted to replace these Russian schools and Russian educational materials.

+The 1897 Russian Empire Census stated that 1,127,212 Armenians were in the Russian Lands (Erivan, 439,926; Elizavetpol, 298,790; Kars 72,967, Tiflis, 230,379, Baku, 52,770; Chernomorsk, 6,223 Daghestan, 1,652, Kutais, 24,505).
+At the same period (1896 Vital Cuinet) Armenians in the Ottoman Empire were 1,095,889 (Adana Vilayet, 97,450 Aleppo Vilayet, 37,999; Ankara Vilayet, 94,298; Bitlis Vilayet, 131,300; Bursa Vilayet, 88,991; Diyâr-ı Bekr Vilayet 67,718; Erzurum Vilayet, 134,967; İzmir Vilayet, 15,105; İzmit, 48,655; Kastamonu Vilayet, 2,647; Mamure-ul-Azil Vilayet, 79,128; Sivas Vilayet, 170,433; Trebizond Vilayet, 47,20; Van Vilayet, 79,998) There were many Armenians familiar with Russian customs.
+Russia, for Armenians, was also a path to Europe.